orenbenkiki/Snarl.jl/docs/src/storage.md

 especially since Julia lacks any language-level mechanisms for ensuring this (as opposed to Rust).
 A second important concern is efficiency; if each step allocates and drops large intermediate data structures (typically, arrays), the garbage collector will be needlessly stressed.
-It would be nice to be able to reuse this intermediate data across steps, but we need to do this safely as different steps run on different threads.
+It would be nice to be able to reuse this intermediate data across steps, but we need to do this safely as we would want to isolate the data used by each step from the other steps, even when running in the same thread.

 `Snarl` therefore provides the following: